tannewt/wa-law.org/bill/2021-22/hb/1095/1/README.md

         iv. **Landscape maintenance and horticultural services.**

+## Section 4
+> This section adds a new section to an existing chapter [82.08](/rcw/82_excise_taxes/82.08_retail_sales_tax.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.08_retail_sales_tax.md) for context.

+1. The tax levied by RCW 82.08.020 does not apply to a grantee's receipt of a qualifying grant that is exempt from business and occupation tax under section 1 of this act.

+2. Nothing in this section may be construed to:

+    a.
+Imply that the tax levied by RCW 82.08.020 applies to any circumstance not described in subsection (1) of this section; or

+    b.
+Provide an exemption from the tax levied by RCW 82.08.020 for the grantee's use of a qualifying grant to acquire products in a transaction meeting the definition of "retail sale" in RCW 82.04.050.

+3. For purposes of this section, the following definitions apply:

+    a.
+"Grantee" means the recipient of a qualifying grant.

+    b.
+"Product" means the same as in RCW 82.32.023.

+    c.
+"Qualifying grant" means the same as in section 1 of this act.

 ## Section 7
 This act applies both prospectively and retroactively to February 29, 2020.